tsur/blog/_posts/2019-02-23-anane-the-volunteer.markdown

 In our higher reality, it is often said that the ultimate purpose of existence for beings and their thought energies is nothing more than their own expansion, and that is precisely what these lower realities offer us.

 Our nearest lower reality was already in an advanced state of colonization.
 So Anane would adapt quickly to it.
 The volunteers never fully descend into a lower reality until their thought energies reach the level of maturity and necessary adaptation to project themselves into the mold that contains them within the lower reality.
-We called this mold the body.
+We called this mold the lower body.

 To facilitate the projection of our thought energies into the molds, the ancient volunteers separated the thought energies into opposing polarities that would attract each other based on their frequency attributes, and when joined tight together, would form the structure of a new mold to hold other similar thought energies.
 The moment of bonding is the most astounding, an extremely enriching and pleasurable experience, but also filled with unpredictable risks.